 As we’ve discussed in depth before, valuing your points is really important for you to make an informed decision on how you earn and use them.

-Because you have a cash equivalent for your Woolworths points (a discount off your shopping), we can unequivocally say that each Qantas Point you earn is costing you 1.1c.
+Because you have a cash equivalent for your Woolworths Rewards points (a discount off your shopping), we can unequivocally say that each Qantas Point you earn is costing you 1c.

 Why?
-2,000 Woolworths points = $10 in Woolworths credit or 870 Qantas Points.
-You are forgoing $10 in credit to pick up 870 Qantas Points, so each Qantas Point is being earned at 1.1c each.
+2,000 Woolworths points = $10 in Woolworths credit or 1,000 Qantas Points.
+You are forgoing $10 in credit to pick up 1,000 Qantas Points, so each Qantas Point is being earned at 1c each.

 Is this a good deal?
-Well, it’s OK.
-I usually value my Qantas Points higher than 1.1c, but not by much more.
+Well, it’s OK—I value my Qantas Points higher than 1c.

 If you are points-rich, then it’s probably worth taking the cash; if you want more Qantas Points, then it is not a bad rate at which to acquire them.

-How to save time by tapping your iPhone or Apple Watch at the checkout
+How to save time by tapping your digital device at the checkout

-Instead of having to scan your plastic Woolworths Rewards card to earn Woolworths Rewards points (convertible to Qantas Points), you can add your card to Apple Wallet.
+Instead of having to scan your plastic Woolworths Rewards card to earn Woolworths Rewards points (convertible to Qantas Points), you can add your card to your digital waller.

-All you need to do is go to the Woolworths Rewards website on your device, log in and you’ll see the option to add your card to Apple Wallet:
+All you need to do is go to the Woolworths Rewards website on your device, log in and you’ll see the option to add your card to your digital wallet:

-Follow the prompts and then you’ll be able to earn points at the checkout by just double-clicking the Home button (you don’t have to unlock the phone), selecting your Woolworths Rewards card, tapping it on the credit card terminal and verifying your identity with your Touch ID or Passcode.
+Follow the prompts and then you’ll be able to earn points at the checkout.
+For example, iPhone users can just double-click the Home button (you don’t have to unlock the phone), select your Woolworths Rewards card, tap it on the credit card terminal and verify your identity with your Touch ID or Passcode.

 - This option does not work at petrol stations, Big W, Dan Murphy’s or at stores in Tasmania, so to get your fuel discount, you still need your plastic card